EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 Iat EVIDENCE-CLAIM ::= Time
 ~~~

-It is recongized that many HSMs, especially if air-gapped, will
+It is recognized that many HSMs, especially if air-gapped, will
 not have an accurate system clock.
 If the system is not anticipated
 to have a reliable clock, then this claim SHOULD be omitted and
 the `Nonce` claim used instead.